GLoRE: Evaluating Logical Reasoning of Large Language Models: Related Work

 \section{Related Work}

-\textbf{Logical Reasoning with Natural Language.} Tapping into logical reasoning capabilities represents a holistic endeavour in natural language understanding (NLU).
-A variety of methods have been explored to realize this objective, including symbolic systems~\cite{article,Poole1987,maccartney-manning-2007-natural}, fine-tuning of language models~\cite{wang-etal-2018-glue,huang2021dagn,Xu_2022}, and hybrid approaches combining neural and symbolic elements~\cite{li-srikumar-2019-augmenting,saha2020prover,sanyal2022fairr}.
+\textbf{Logical reasoning with natural language.} Tapping into logical reasoning capabilities represents a holistic endeavour in natural language understanding (NLU).
+A variety of methods have been explored to realize this objective, including symbolic systems~\cite{article,Poole1987,maccartney-manning-2007-natural}, fine-tuning of language models~\cite{wang-etal-2018-glue,huang2021dagn,Xu_2022,liu2023logicot}, and hybrid approaches combining neural and symbolic elements~\cite{li-srikumar-2019-augmenting,saha2020prover,sanyal2022fairr}.

 The recent introduction of evaluation datasets, notably LogiQA~\cite{DBLP:journals/corr/abs-2007-08124} and Reclor~\cite{yu2020reclor}, has reinvigorated the focus on logical reasoning in NLP research.
 Logical reasoning is now leveraged in numerous probing tasks over large Pre-trained Language Models (PLMs) and applied to downstream tasks such as question-answering and dialogue systems \cite{shi-etal-2021-neural,beygi2022logical}.
 Despite these advancements, the aspiration to emulate human-like logical reasoning capabilities within NLU systems remains a significant challenge for traditional models~\cite{DBLP:journals/corr/abs-2007-08124,huang2023reasoning}.
-In this work, we aim to quantitatively evaluate the capacity of LLMs to address the above challenge.

-\textbf{Large Language Models Evaluation Benchmarks.} With the development of LLMs, the evaluation benchmarks have become more sophisticated to ensure the broad and thorough probing of these models' reasoning abilities.
-The Massive Multitask Language Understanding (MMLU) benchmark \cite{hendrycks2021measuring} evaluates the capabilities of large language models in various domains, ranging from the foundational areas of knowledge like mathematics and history to highly specialized fields such as law and ethics.
-However, compared to the GLoRE benchmark, MMLU does not introduce logical reasoning data into the scope, making it incapable of testing complex logical reasoning tasks.
+In this study, our goal is not only to quantitatively evaluate the capability of Large Language Models (LLMs) in addressing the previously mentioned challenge but also to underscore the significance of our work in providing a validated platform for enhancing various reasoning methods with our data.